Coworking team brainstorming process in modern loft tablet

 • Crime expungement records

-• The right to vote
+• The right to vote in federal and local elections

-• Eligibility for federal employment
+• Eligibility for employment by the federal government

 Contact Our NYC Attorneys for Citizenship

-For more information, you can read “A Guide to Naturalization” – Form M-476 which provides detailed information about citizenship eligibility requirements and processing procedures.
+For more information, you can read “A Guide to Naturalization” – Form M-476, which provides detailed information about citizenship eligibility requirements and processing procedures.
 For a lawyer’s advice about becoming a U.S. citizen, or for help investigating the facts supporting your claim to citizenship, contact us online.